voteliquid/blog/_posts/2018-01-10-a-more-effective-way-to-contact-your-reps.md

 We can make this much easier.

-Rather than needing to remind them every time, after you create a United.vote profile, other people can proxy their vote to you.
+Rather than needing to remind them every time, after you create a United profile, other people can proxy their vote to you.

 <img src="/assets/article_images/2018-01-10-a-more-effective-way-to-contact-your-reps/delegate-by-profile.png" style="box-shadow: 0px 7px 25px 0px #595959; border: 1px #979797 solid; border-radius: 2px; height: 280px" />